davidmasek/beacon/README.md

 There are two main ways to use Beacon:
 - Beacon checks your website or server for expected response = "web service".
-- You sends health information (heartbeats) to Beacon = "heartbeat service".
+- You send health information (heartbeats) to Beacon = "heartbeat service".

 Beacon aims to be flexible and lets you choose how to use it.